What Are Service Dogs? Breeds and Duties of These Fantastic Dogs

 A dog is the only thing on earth that loves you more than you love yourself.— Josh Billings

 Dogs for Patients With Seizures

-The service dog for patients that have seizures is trained to help or assist the individual during or after a seizures.
-These dogs are trained to naturally detect an oncoming seizure.
-The dogs are trained to warn their partner of an oncoming seizure.
-Roughly 65 million people around the world have epilepsy with 3.4 million in the US.
+The service dog for patients that have seizures is trained to help or assist the individual during or after a seizure.
+These dogs are trained to naturally detect an oncoming seizure and warn their partner of it.
+Roughly 65 million people around the world have epilepsy, with 3.4 million in the US.

 The service dog will do the following:

 Remain close to their partner during a seizure, preventing injuries.